 Detailed presentation of the research expertise and faculty of the academic and research institutions participating in the Solar System School

-The school is hosted by the Max-Planck Institute for Solar System Research in Göttingen and jointly run with its partner institutes at the University of Göttingen (Institute for Astrophysics and Geophysics, Geosciences Center).
+The school is hosted by the Max-Planck Institute for Solar System Research in Göttingen and jointly run with its partner institutes at the University of Göttingen (Institute for Astrophysics and Geophysics, Geoscience Center, NAM) and at TU Braunschweig (IGEP, ITP, IDK).
 These institutes are uniquely positioned in the fields of Solar system physics with excellent facilities, internationally renowned researchers and experienced teachers.

 Introduction

-The Solar System School is a joint effort of the Max Planck Institute for Solar System Research, the Institute for Astrophysics & Geophysics and the Geoscience Center of the University of Göttingen.
-The presence of considerable theoretical expertise, outstanding data from space- and ground-based programs, as well as the involvement of the institutes in the development of space missions and ground-based observatories make the MPS and the partner university institutes the natural location for a school on Solar system science.
+The Solar System School is a joint effort of the Max Planck Institute for Solar System Research, the Institute for Astrophysics & Geophysics, the Geoscience Center, and the Institute of Numerical and Applied Mathematics of the University of Göttingen and the Institute of Geophysics and Extraterrestrial Physics, the Institute for Theoretical Physics, and the Institute of Computer and Network Engineering of the TU Braunschweig.
+The presence of considerable theoretical expertise, outstanding data from space- and ground-based programs, as well as the involvement of the institutes in the development of space missions and ground-based observatories make the MPS and the partner university institutes the natural environment for a school on Solar system science.

-The school is implemented as a PhD programme under the roof of the Georg-August University School of Science (GAUSS).
+The school is embedded in the PhD programmes under the roof of the Georg-August University School of Science (GAUSS) and at TU Braunschweig.

 Institute for Astrophysics and Geophysics, University of Göttingen